j0ju/x6100-fw-mangler/README.md

  * `make` - generates all Docker images
  * `make url` - Downloads all SDCard and update images
  * `make clean` - cleans up the directory
+ * `make binfmt` - helper to run binaries of foreign architectures - see tools and troubleshooting sections below.

 ### Images